Skip to content

 How Brown compares across our verified dataset

-Brown is one of just 3 schools with that treatment.
+Brown is in a recognizable cluster (145 schools share this category).
 That framing matters when comparing peer schools that may publish the policy differently or not at all.

 Sources used on this page